ta-data-bcn/lab-good-practices/README.md

 # Lab | Good Practices

+Done with Miquel, Javier and Onur...
+See Miquel push
 ## Goals
 The goal of this lab is to define good practices that you and your team will follow during your third project.